tarantool/httpng/README.md

 Based on libh2o from H2O HTTP Server (https://h2o.examp1e.net/)

-Implementation is not yet finished - there is no graceful shutdown or reload, there is no logging.
+Implementation is not yet finished - there is no hot reload, there is no logging.

 At the moment it listens on 0.0.0.0 at configured port (default is 8080).
 TLS only, key/certificate filenames are hardcoded.